ScarlettZ98/175-Maze-RL-Project-GitPage/index.md

 ## Goals

+### Minimum goal
-### Minimum goal: Build an agent that is able to successfully solve a maze that has a relatively easy difficulty with no obstacles.
+Build an agent that is able to successfully solve a maze that has a relatively easy difficulty with no obstacles.

 *   Milestone 1: Design a working maze and build the framework for testing an agent within a maze.

 *   Milestone 2: Perform learning in order to have the agent successfully solve the maze and reach the diamonds.

+### Realistic goal
-### Realistic goal: Add difficulty to the maze by making the layout more complex and adding obstacles, such that the agent can destroy or avoid obstacles in order to solve the maze.
+Add difficulty to the maze by making the layout more complex and adding obstacles, such that the agent can destroy or avoid obstacles in order to solve the maze.

 *   Milestone 1: Design working mazes that are of higher complexity with additional obstacles but that are still reasonable and possible to solve.

 *   Milestone 2: Train the agent to succeed in solving the maze even with the additional complexity.

+### Ambitious goal
-### Ambitious goal: Find the lowest cost path through a difficult maze with many obstacles and multiple goals.
+Find the lowest cost path through a difficult maze with many obstacles and multiple goals.

 *   Milestone: Find the lowest cost path and goal in the maze.